MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 with any active or in-progress connection, clients must proceed as described in Step 3 of the procedure in {{client-behavior}}.

-## Generating and using incomplete responses
+## Generating and using incomplete responses {#incomplete-response}

 When following the procedure in {{recursive-behavior}}, recursive resolvers MAY terminate the procedure early and produce a reply that omits some of the associated RRSets.
-This might be appropriate when the maximum response size is reached, or when responding before fully chasing dependencies would improve performance.
+This is REQUIRED when the chain length limit is reached ({{recursive-behavior}} step 1), but might also be appropriate when the maximum response size is reached, or when responding before fully chasing dependencies would improve performance.
 When omitting certain RRSets, recursive resolvers SHOULD prioritize information from higher priority ServiceForm records over lower priority ServiceForm records.